-While U.S. EPA and the IJC officially recognize and support only BUI removal, recovering AOCs, and delisting subwatersheds or entire AOCs, RAPs may choose other methods of showing and celebrating incremental progress.
-For example, a RAP may want to acknowledge when beneficial use restoration targets have been achieved for individual BUIs in a subwatershed or when all management actions have been completed for a single BUI and the ecosystem needs time to recover to meet restoration targets (BUI in recovery).
-The RAP may develop interim restoration measures or milestones in consultation with Ohio EPA.
-These milestones will be officially acknowledged by Ohio EPA and can be publicized on the RAP's and Ohio EPA's websites.
+While U.S. EPA and the IJC officially recognize and support only BUI removal, recovering AOCs, and delisting subwatersheds or entire AOCs, local advisory committees may choose other methods of showing and celebrating incremental progress.
+For example, a local advisory committee may want to acknowledge when beneficial use restoration targets have been achieved for individual BUIs in a subwatershed or when all management actions have been completed for a single BUI and the ecosystem needs time to recover to meet restoration targets (BUI in recovery).
+The local advisory committee may develop interim restoration measures or milestones in consultation with Ohio EPA.
+These milestones will be officially acknowledged by Ohio EPA and can be publicized on the AOC and Ohio EPA's websites.